Redesigning Decobay’s Website & User Account

 Product Page (Desktop)

-Simplified the checkout process with a progress indicator and gamification elements, such as bonus point redemption and a free shipping threshold to encourage purchases.
+Simplified the checkout process with a progress bar and gamification elements, such as bonus point redemption and a free shipping threshold to encourage purchases.

 Total